 The Discover it Student Cash Back card is a great choice for students who want to work towards a better credit score while earning some cash back.
 There’s also a nice reward for getting good grades.

 You’ll get free access to your FICO credit score so you can keep track of how you’re doing and this card is exceptionally fee-friendly.

 There’s no annual fee and no foreign transaction fee, which is great if you’re planning to study abroad while you’re in school.

-If all of that sounds good to you, keep reading our review to decide whether the Discover it® for Students card belongs in your wallet.
+If all of that sounds good to you, keep reading our review to decide whether the Discover it for

 Build Credit As a Student While Earning Cash Rewards

 Earning a little money back on the things you buy is a great incentive when you’re a college student and trying to make every dollar count.